Pendulum: Ibidunni, It Is Too Tough to Say Goodbye

 Message I have for you and Pastor Ituah is that Ibidun has finished what God sent her to come and do on earth and she had to leave.
 She was an ANGEL that God sent to come and sort Pastor Ituah out when he needed help.
 Those children needed to have a good life and their destiny through the Ighodalos, and if Ibidun had not come into his life, they wouldn’t have the opportunity.
 Pastor Ituah urgently needed an Angel at a time.
 Her job had been done says the Lord.
 She knew it was time for her to go and that was why she did all the videos and posted before she left.
 The Lord says Pastor will be fine and that he should not mourn!!!”

-Fellow Nigerians, I received those chilling words from Pastor Mrs Dele Adesakin, a good friend of my wife who lives in London.
+Fellow Nigerians, I received those chilling words from Mrs Nike Adesakin-Olayinka a good friend of my wife who lives in Lagos.
 When I first read the message, I was shocked to the marrow, stunned and stupefied, wondering how to respond.
 I had to actually put a call to her, and we discussed this tragic news at length.
-Whether you believe in spirituality or not, Dele’s words resonated with me.
+Whether you believe in spirituality or not, Nike’s words resonated with me.
 Ever since the news broke on Sunday, June 14, 2020, that Ibidunni, leading and superlative events planner, renowned public and street decorator, famous for the creative and remarkable Christmas decorations around Lagos, and wife of the highly revered Pastor, Ituah Ighodalo has passed (on the same date my own father died in 1973), I have been ruminating and combing through my many encounters with Ibidunni in about 20 years.
-My conclusion was that Pastor Mrs Dele Adesakin was most probably right.
+My conclusion was that Nike was most probably right.
 Ibidunni had run her race as ordained by God and had gone to be with her Lord who she had worshipped and loved most exceedingly.

 If you knew Ibidunni, even just casually, it is impossible not to have noticed the special grace of God in her.
 I first met her as Miss Lux Beauty Queen.
 She was not Miss Nigeria.
 She did not win The Most Beautiful Girl in Nigeria pageant, yet her reign combined and, possibly, eclipsed both Beauty titles in content and stature.
 Her gait, carriage, poise, composure and charisma were cherubic and angelic.
 In just one year as Miss Lux, she mesmerized and hypnotized an entire nation with natural but graceful exterior and internal purity which she combined perfectly and superbly with sharp intellect and wit.